rafa00716/nestjs-auth/README.md

 - **Rate Limiting**: Rate limiting can be integrated to prevent abuse and ensure security.

-## If you just want to copy the IAM and database modules, you may need the following installations:
+## If you just want to copy the IAM and database modules to another project, you may need the following installations:

 To set up the necessary dependencies for this project, you will need to run the following commands: